DYDR

-DYDR (100.7 FM), on-air as FM Radio 100.7, is a radio station owned and operated by the Philippine Collective Media Corporation.
-Its studios are located at the 3rd floor, Tingog Community Center, Real St. cor.
+DYDR (100.7 FM), on-air as 100.7 FMR, is a radio station owned and operated by the Philippine Collective Media Corporation.
+Its studios and transmitter are located at the 3rd floor, Tingog Community Center, Real St. cor.
 Calanipawan Rd., Brgy.
 Sagkahan, and Remedios Trinidad Romualdez Hospital Compound, Brgy.
-Calanipawan, Tacloban which also situated its transmitter tower.
+Calanipawan, Tacloban.

 On May 6, 2024, ABS-CBN's flagship newscast TV Patrol begin airing on this station along with other selected Favorite Music Radio stations nationwide.